alexwu77/web_programming/day01/README.md

 9.1.1
 ```

-Some background about __Node.js__:
+About __Node.js__:
 > Node.js is an open-source server environment.
 Node.js is cross-platform and runs on Windows, Linux, Unix, and macOS.
 Node.js is a back-end JavaScript runtime environment.

-> npm (originally short for Node Package Manager)[4] is a package manager (probably the most comprehensive and complete) for the JavaScript programming language maintained by npm, Inc. npx is npm's package runner.
+> npm (originally short for Node Package Manager) is a package manager (probably the most comprehensive and complete) for the JavaScript programming language maintained by npm, Inc. npx is npm's package runner.

+Example: `npm install firebase`

 If you are developing web applications, you must learn npm!
 It is the single most powerful JS package manager that contain almost every open source JS library.